Is your baby having a fussy week? Maybe it is a wonder week!

 Q. How did you come up with the concept of the wonder weeks?

 It was logical to assume that, if the phenomenon was that old and also present in an ape species, modern man was likely to show it as well.
 We set out to study human babies, to begin with in the Netherlands, our home country.
+Anything can be in the ALDI specials this week, you’ll never know without browsing it.
 When we had found the same phenomenon in our own species and had reported it in scientific journals, we immediately wrote the parenting book in 1992 in Dutch (title: Oei, ik groei!), because we felt parents had a right to know the story as soon as possible.

 This Dutch edition was followed in subsequent years by German, French, Swedish, Italian, Danish, Spanish, English, Japanese, Korean, and Russian editions.
 Our original research in The Netherlands has been replicated and confirmed by other researchers in Spain, Britain and Sweden.

-Q. How do you know if your baby is going through a wonder week?
+Q. How do you know if a baby is going through a wonder week?